 - Refer you to another provider to get care.
 Seek a court order to allow the treatment in emergency situations.

 Choose and receive visitors, such as family members, friends, or others during your inpatient stay.

 - You will be asked to provide a list of visitors; this list can be changed at any time.

-- This hospital can restrict visitation rights if the visitor interferes with your and others’ rights, safety, or care.
+- This hospital can restrict visitation rights in order to comply with state and local guidelines during a pandemic or if the visitor interferes with your and others’ rights, safety, or care.

 Have your pain addressed.

 Know the names and roles of your healthcare team.